-Beech trees and shagbark hickory trees are comparable in the sense that they have three things in common: Lovely yellow/golden leaves in fall, winter interest due to the beauty of their bark, edible nuts.
+Beech trees and shagbark hickory trees are comparable in the sense that they have a few things in common: lovely yellow/golden leaves in fall, winter interest due to the beauty of their bark, and edible nuts.

 If it is nuts that you are most interested in, select the shagbark hickory, which produces a larger nut.
-But beech trees have one advantage when it comes to fall foliage: they change color later and hold onto their leaves for a longer time, extending the season of interest.
+Beech trees have one advantage when it comes to fall foliage: they change color later and hold onto their leaves for a longer time, extending the season of interest.

-Learn about three... types of beech grown for their colorful autumn foliage in this article.
 American beech and European beech also provide winter interest.
-Meanwhile, Tricolor beech has colorful variegated leaves that will be prominent in your landscaping for spring, summer and fall.
+Tricolor beech has colorful variegated leaves that will be prominent in your landscaping for spring, summer, and fall.

 08 of 12

-As you can see from my photo, American sweetgum can be as colorful in fall as any tree -- at least when climate and conditions cooperate.
-One may not get such a spectacular show every autumn from a sweetgum.
-But when we do, we revel in the mixture of colors.
+American sweetgum can be as colorful in fall as any tree -- at least when climate and conditions cooperate.
+One may not get such a spectacular show every autumn from a sweetgum, but when we do, we revel in the mixture of colors.

 Regarding the bonus feature for this tree, you will have to decide whether it is worthwhile for you or not.
-I am talking about the gumballs (pods) that fall from the typical sweetgum.
-Some people find them messy, which is why, in this article... on sweetgum, a cultivar that lacks these pods is suggested.
-But if you like crafts, you may wish to grow a kind that does produce gumballs.
+Some people find them messy, which is why a cultivar that lacks these pods is suggested.
+If you like crafts, you may wish to grow a kind that does produce gumballs.
 They can be used in wreaths, kissing balls, and a number of other craft projects.Continue to 9 of 12 below.

 09 of 12